Tesla posts first annual profit - Local News 8

 Tesla posted its first annual profit, easily topping Wall Street’s forecasts in the final three months of 2019.

 Tesla has had only a handful of quarterly profits in its 10 years as a public company.
 On a strict accounting basis the company posted yet another loss for 2019.
-However, Tesla posted a narrow $35.8 million profit for the year using the operating basis followed by most analysts and investors.
+However, Tesla posted a $386 million profit in the final three months of 2019 using the operating basis followed by most analysts and investors.
+That left it with a narrow $35.8 million profit for the year.

 “2019 was a turning point for Tesla,” the company said in its statement.